zuleinis/android-twitter/README.md

 - I wanted to disable the tweet button when the input wasn't valid and at first it wasn't working but a TA helped me realize that I was attempting to do so in the wrong place.
 - Tried implementing the modal ComposeActivity and using Dialog was confusing because methods like "findViewById" require different formatting.
+- Added logo to action bar but it wouldn't show on the compose view and ended up removing it for consistency.
+- Had to create some xml files that should've been there by default according to android's documentation.

 ## Open-source libraries used